SimonPistache/famfamfam-silk-svg/CONTRIBUTING.md

 ## 🎨 Icon design guidelines

-- Icons must be in the **style and spirit of the original work** from Marc James.
+- Icons must be in the **style and spirit of the original work** from Mark James.
 - Icons must be in **SVG**.
 - Icons must be designed to be **legible in any size from 16×16px to 64×64px**.
 It must have the right balance between too much details and too little.
 - Icon improvement based on existing icons must be as close as possible to the original design, especially at 16×16px.